 (Ethics, Duties and Responsibilities of Authors Reviewers and Editors, Plagiarism and its Control, Malpractices and Ethical statements) Link of copy right form and Plagiarism Check Statement

-To maintain fair practice we at, Society for Science & Nature, Bhopal India, (SSN) the official publishers of Bioscience Biotechnology Research Communications, strongly believe in strictly following international norms and guidelines of quality publication.
-We are committed to fair practice of this publication, with regard to plagiarism, collaboration, originality, fraud and conflict of interests.
-A flow chart is provided explaining the processing of all received manuscripts within a time bound transparent frame work.
+To maintain fair practice we at, Society for Science & Nature (SSN) Bhopal India, the official publishers of Bioscience Biotechnology Research Communications strongly believe in strictly following these guidelines.
+These features include information about the methods of selecting articles, especially on the explicit process of external peer review; statements indicating adherence to ethical guidelines; evidence that authors have disclosed financial conflicts of interest; timely correction of errata; explicit responsible retractions as appropriate; and opportunity for comments and dissenting opinion.
+We are deeply committed to fair practice of this publication, especially with regard to plagiarism, collaboration, originality, fraud and conflict of interest.

 The authors of Bioscience Biotechnology Research Communications should strictly ensure that they have written and submitted entirely original manuscripts to the journal.
 If the authors have used the work and/or words of others, it has been appropriately cited or quoted as per standard ethics and norms of publication.